-- Parva is a language simple enough for the distinction between types to be drawn by using a simple integer enumeration this is rather unrealistic and more complex languages demand that types be represented by more complex objects, as we shall see in Chapter 15; - the concept of enumerating the different kinds of identifier must not be confused with the concept of enumerating the different types associated with identifiers; - it is not only the identifiers in a program that have a type attribute expressions must also be regarded as yielding values of a type which depends on the types of the operands and the effects of the operators of which they are composed.
+- Parva is a language simple enough for the distinction between types to be drawn by using a simple integer enumeration this is rather unrealistic and more complex languages demand that types be represented by more complex objects; - the concept of enumerating the different kinds of identifier must not be confused with the concept of enumerating the different types associated with identifiers; - it is not only the identifiers in a program that have a type attribute expressions must also be regarded as yielding values of a type which depends on the types of the operands and the effects of the operators of which they are composed.
 (We shall return to this important topic in section 12.6.8.)